-- 1 credit in MUSC 180 (Chorale: 2 classes) - 1 credit in MUSC 180 and/or 185 and/or 188 (Large Ensemble: 2 classes) - 1 credit from MUSC 181-198 (Small Ensemble 2 classes.
+- 1 credit in MUSC 180 (Chorale: 2 classes), - 1 credit in MUSC 180 and/or 185 and/or 188 (Large Ensemble: 2 classes), - 1 credit from MUSC 181-198 (Small Ensemble 2 classes;

-PSY 101 (Social Consciousness Core), 208 (Quantitative Reasoning Core), 320, 324.
+PSY 101 (Social Consciousness Core), 208 (Quantitative Reasoning Core), 320, and 324.
 Total hours for degree: 129.

 The Bachelor of Music in Music Therapy prepares students to practice music therapy in a range of clinical settings.
 The program provides training in the musical, clinical, and theoretical components of music therapy, emphasizing multiple dimensions of promoting health through music experiences and therapeutic relationships that develop therein.
 Upon completion of all music therapy course work from MTR 100-MTR 406 with a grade of C or higher in each, along with demonstration of musical proficiency on piano, guitar, and voice by receiving a passing grade in yearly clinical skills evaluations administered by music therapy faculty; (consult department handbook for specific guidelines), the student becomes eligible to enroll in MTR 400 (Music Therapy Internship).
 Upon successful completion of MTR 400 and verification of all professional music therapy competencies, the student becomes eligible to take the examination administered by the Certification Board for Music Therapists (CBMT).
-Upon successful passage of the CBMT examination, the student earns the national credential of Music Therapist-Board Certified, or MT-BC.
-The Bachelor of Music in Music Therapy is approved by the American Music Therapy Association (AMTA).
+Upon successful passage of the CBMT examination, the student earns the national credential of Music Therapy Association (AMTA).